-When the Bible speaks to an issue it is the supreme authority.
+When the Bible speaks to an issue, it is the supreme authority.
 Thus, what the Bible has to say about the age of the Earth carries great significance.
 The Bible never specifies a date for creation, but the creation accounts in Genesis provide some guidance.
 The genealogies and the length of the creation days play key roles in any biblical assessment of Earth’s age.
 The genealogies place a hard constraint that Adam and Eve appeared no more recently than 6,000 years ago.
-Since they contain gaps those genealogies cannot serve as timekeeping devices.
+Since those genealogies contain gaps, they cannot serve as timekeeping devices.
 However, it seems to stretch credulity to argue for anything much older than 100,000 years for Adam and Eve’s appearance on Earth.

 The Bible never declares an age for the Earth, but evidence derived from the text fits most comfortably with a date far older than a few thousand years.
 RTB holds the position that the six days of creation represent long time periods and that the creation accounts reconcile well with the scientific date for Earth’s formation 4.6 billion years ago.